julian-rose/FreeRTOS-for-Agon/README.md

 or similar method available in FreeRTOS.
 <p>

-To give an example, my first demo programs contained two tasks, each of which used a loop counter that was modulo tested (<it>if( 0 ==( ctr % 80 ))</it>...).
+To give an example, DemoAgonC contains two tasks, each of which originally used a loop counter that was modulo tested (<it>if( 0 ==( ctr % 80 ))</it>...).
-Modulo <it>%</it> is implemented in Zilog using the math library.
+Modulo <it>%</it> is implemented using the Zilog math library.
 It took several days until that 'doh' moment, to realise what was causing random hardware resets.
 My solution was just to change the loop tests, but I could have used semaphores around the <it>if</it> statement.
 <p>

 MOS itself is likewise non-rentrant.
 The port of FreeRTOS / MOS project takes